Saint Seiya: Soul of Gold

 The series was announced on October 29 at the 2014 Tamashii Nation Figure Expo in Japan, revealing it would focus on the deceased Gold Saints in the aftermath of Athena's battle against Hades in the 20th century.

 It was also revealed that the series approach would be an original anime story, as it would not be an adaptation of any of the arcs contained in Kurumada's manga or other related spinoffs in the franchise.

 An official event was to be held on October 31, 2014, at the Tamashii Nation 2014 Expo in Japan, to further introduce the series to the specialized media and to the public.
 Saint Seiya: Soul of Gold was released on April 11, 2015.
 Soul of Gold is part of the projects that commemorate the 40th anniversary of Kurumada as a manga artist.
 Soul of Gold drew a 50 million viewership worldwide by September 2015.

 Plot

-After giving their lives in order to destroy the Wall of Grief and thus; help Seiya and his friends reach the Elysian Fields to protect Athena, all twelve Gold Saints reappear in Asgard, after being mysteriously revived.
+After giving their lives in order to destroy the Wall of Grief and thus; help Seiya and his friends reach the Elysium Fields to save Athena and defeat Hades, all twelve Gold Saints reappear in Asgard, after being mysteriously revived.
 While looking for answers about why they were brought back to life and by whom, the Gold Saints must fight a new enemy that threatens Asgard with their new and enhanced cloths.